slatedocs/slate/source/includes/_ruby.md

 ### Instrumenting blocks of code

-To instrument a method call, add the following:
+To instrument a block of code, add the following:

 ```ruby
   class User